Advertise Lake Vacation Rentals

 Back on the lake's shores, water sports are the name of the game.
 Rent a jet ski or powerboat to enjoy the lake at full speed, parting waves and creating your own as you explore the lake's almost 70,000 acres.
 If you prefer to let someone else do the work, guided pontoon boat tours are available, where you'll learn about the Bear Lake's past and present.
 Or, bring your sailboat with you to enjoy what Bear Lake lovers know to be exciting, but smooth sailing.

 The reservoir is known as a great fishing location, home to a trophy-winning cutthroat trout fishery.
 It was here that an enormous 19-pound cutthroat set the Idaho state record.
-Large Mackinaw (lake trout) grow to a whopping 30 pounds and join the lake's endemic Bonneville cisco, Bonneville whitefish, Bear Lake whitefish, and Bear Lake sculpin to make your fishing trip an exciting and prosperous one.
+Large Mackinaw (lake trout) grow to a whopping 30 pounds and join the lake's endemic Bonneville variety of cisco and whitefish, Bear Lake's own whitefish, and sculpin to make your fishing trip an exciting and prosperous one.

 Summers at Bear Lake are made sweeter by Raspberry Days, an annual festival that shows off the sweet fruit that flourishes in this region.
 Usually during the first week in August, Berry Days is home to parades, dancing, fireworks, rodeos, a raspberry recipe bakeoff, concerts, craft fair, the Miss Berry Princess contest, and many other forms of fun.
 If you can, plan to be at Bear Lake for the festival, as it's a delicious way to end your summer.